When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Famous People Named Jasmine

-• Jazmin Grace Grimaldi: Eldest child of Albert II, the Prince of Monaco.
+• Jazmin Grace Grimaldi: The American actress and singer who is the eldest child of Prince Albert II of Monaco.

-• Jasmine “Jazz” Fenton: Character from Danny Phantom.
+• Jasmine “Jazz” Fenton: The intelligent and protective older sister in the animated series Danny Phantom.

-• Jeanette “Jasmine” Francis: Main Character from the 2013 film Blue Jasmine.
+• Jeanette “Jasmine” Francis: The complex protagonist played by Cate Blanchett in the acclaimed film Blue Jasmine.

-• Jasmine Thomas: Character from the British soap opera Emmerdale.
+• Jasmine Thomas: A long-running character from the British soap opera Emmerdale.

 In this section, you’ll get answers to some frequently asked questions about the name Jasmine.